Raja CA: First titles in Africa and Morocco (1982–1995)

 In 1982–1983, reached the final of the Throne Cup for the second time in a row, this time against the Olympique de Casablanca.
 The final took place on 21 August 1983 at the Stade Mohamed V, Raja loses the title this time on penalties (4–5), after the match ended in a draw 1–1.
 Raja finished second in the 1985–1986 championship, behind his rival Wydad AC, who edged him 2 points on the last day.
 Furthermore, he was eliminated in the cup by the future champion, AS Far in the round of 16 2–0.

 In the 1987–1988 season, then coached by the Portuguese Fernando Cabrita, Raja defeated US Sidi Kacem 1–0 on the penultimate day thanks to the goal of Abderrahim Hamraoui.
 The Greens finally manage to win their first championship title after 39 years.
 Following this, Raja participates in the 1989 African Cup of Clubs, the Eagles of Rabah Saâdane wrap up this edition by winning in the final against the Algerian side of MC Oran on penalties after a cumulative score of 1–1.
 Raja succeeds in winning this competition from its first participation.

 In the 1991–92 season, Raja reached the 1991–92 Throne Cup final to face Olympique de Casa again.
-The match took place on 11 January 1993 at the El Harti Stadium in Marrakech and Olympique managed to beat Raja another time in the final with a score of 1–0.
+The match took place on 11 January 1993 at the El Harti Stadium in Marrakesh and Olympique managed to beat Raja another time in the final with a score of 1–0.

 Supremacy (1995–2006)

 On 18 February 1996, in the quarterfinals of the 1995–96 Throne Cup, Raja recorded the highest score in the history of Derby and overpowered Wydad (5–1).
 He then eliminated Rachad Bernoussi in the semi-finals (3–0) before defeating ASFAR in the final with a goal scored by Jrindou in the 119th minute.
 Two months later, Green Eagles won their first domestic double and the third of Moroccan football history.

 On 16 September 1996, Raja lost the final of the 1996 Arab Club Champions Cup, against Al Ahly SC with a score of 3–1.
 On 15 June 1997, Raja, secured their second Botola title in a row with 2 matches to go, 2 points ahead of their rival.
 On 14 December 1997, and after losing the first leg against Ashanti Gold S.C.
 (1–0), the Green Eagles won their second Champions League title, on penalties after winning the match (1–0).
-On 15 March 1998 at Stade Mohammed V, Raja lost the African Super Cup to Étoile du Sahel on penalties after 2-2 a draw.